Efficient CDF Approximations for Normalizing Flows: Conclusion

 \section{Conclusion}

-Cumulative density functions are as fundamentally important as probability density functions, but cannot always be estimated efficiently and exactly.
-In this work, we propose a new stochastic CDF estimator derived as an adaptation of the divergence theorem by exploiting the diffeomorphic properties of flow that allow us to estimate CDF as the volume of the boundary.
-Furthermore, we demonstrate how this stochastic CDF estimator can be made more sample-efficient by reusing computations and strategically acquiring new points such that the estimate obtains a good CDF estimate with as few points as possible.
+Cumulative density functions are as fundamentally important as probability density functions but cannot always be estimated efficiently and exactly.
+In this work, we propose a new type of CDF estimator, derived as an adaptation of the divergence theorem, by exploiting the diffeomorphic properties of normalizing flows.
+Furthermore, we demonstrate how this CDF estimator can be made more sample-efficient by reusing computations and strategically acquiring new points such that the estimate obtains a precise CDF estimate with as few points as possible.
 In our evaluation of this new adaptive estimator, we find that it outperforms traditional sampling-based estimators in terms of sample-efficiencies and accuracies.
-We believe that our proposed efficient CDF estimator will help open up new application areas with Normalizing Flows.
+We believe that our proposed efficient CDF estimator will help open up new application areas with normalizing flows.

 {\paragraph{Acknowledgements.} This work was supported by a Borealis AI Graduate Fellowship.
 The authors also thank Vector Institute and Sageev Oore for supporting the project with computational resources.}